 - The principal business owner with products or services to sell and

-- The agent who will sell the goods or services on the principal’s behalf.
+- The agent who is selling the goods on behalf of the principal

-A ‘fiduciary’ relationship is created where the agent holds a position of trust with the principal, to act as if the agent were the principal business owner when selling the principal’s goods or services.
+A ‘fiduciary’ relationship is created as the agent holds a position of trust, namely, to act as if the agent were the principal business owner when selling the principal’s goods or services.

 Does an agency agreement need to be in writing?

-Commercial solicitors say that it is always advisable for an agency agreement to be in writing, because it is a contract between two parties and it is vital that both parties are clear as to their rights and duties.
-Without a clear written agency agreement in place there is greater risk of disputes, leading to commercial litigation.
+It is advisable for an agency agreement to be in writing because it is a contract between two parties and both parties should be clear on their rights and duties to reduce the risk of disputes.

 Whilst there is no legal requirement for the agreement to be in writing, the Commercial Agents Regulations 1993 provide that an agent has a right to request a written statement of terms.
-Also, to be enforceable, restraint of trade clauses must be in writing.
+To be enforceable, restraint of trade clauses must be in writing.

-- Introduction agency agreements - the agent introduces clients or customers to the principal business owner.
-In return the agent is paid commission by the principal.
-This type of agency agreement can also be referred to as a referral agreement, commission agreement, or finder’s fee agreement.
+- Introduction agency agreements - the agent introduces customers to the business and the agent is paid a commission by the principal.
+This type of agreement is also called a referral agreement, commission agreement, or finder’s fee agreement

-- Cross-border sales agency agreements – this type of agency agreement is usually an exclusive sales agency agreement where the agent is authorised to carry out business on the principal’s behalf in specified jurisdictions and territories.
+- Cross-border sales agency agreements – these agreements are usually exclusive sales agency agreements where the agent is authorised to carry out business on the principal’s behalf in specified jurisdictions and territories

-- Sales of services – this agency agreement covers the scenario where a sales agent either sells the principal’s services or engages suppliers of services on behalf of the principal’s business.
+- Sales of services – covering the scenario where a sales agent either sells the principal’s services or engages suppliers of services on behalf of the business

-- Sales of goods – this agency agreement involvesnegotiating the sale of goods on the behalf of the principal’s business.
+- Sales of goods – involving negotiating the sale of goods on the behalf of the principal’s business

-- Marketing agency – a marketing agency agreement provides for the agent to advertise or marketing the principal’s products or services, but the agent has no authority to enter into the sale of the business owner’s goods or services.
+- Marketing agency – providing for the agent to advertise or market the principal’s products or services but the agent has no authority to enter into the sale of the goods or services.

-- Details of both parties: the agent and the principal
+- The parties - the agent and the business

 - Interpretation and definitions